Couderay River

 The Couderay River is a tributary of the Chippewa River in northwestern Wisconsin in the United States.
-Via the Chippewa River, it is part of the Mississippi River watershed.
-It flows for its entire length in Sawyer County.
-Its name is derived from the French "Rivière des Courte Oreilles" (River of the "Short Ears").
+Sturgeon and bass are caught in the river, and stretches are Class 1 trout stream.
+The name "Couderay" is derived from the French "Rivière des Courte Oreilles" (River of the "Short Ears").

 Course

-The Couderay River flows from Lac Courte Oreilles and passes through Little Lac Courte Oreilles, the Billy Boy Flowage and the Grimh Flowage.
-It flows generally east-southeastwardly, through the Lac Courte Oreilles Indian Reservation and past the communities of Reserve, Couderay and Radisson.
+The Couderay River flows from Lac Courte Oreilles and passes through Little Lac Courte Oreilles and the Billy Boy Flowage.
+It flows generally east-southeastwardly, through the Lac Courte Oreilles Indian Reservation and past the communities of Reserve, Couderay and Radisson - flowing entirely within Sawyer County.
+Via the Chippewa River, the Couderay is part of the Mississippi River watershed.

+The Grimh Flowage was a reservoir formed by a North Central Power Company hydro dam on the Couderay just south of Radisson.
+Rather than rehabilitate the dam, NCPC decided to remove it, which Ayres Associates completed in 2012, restoring that part of the river to a somewhat normal state.